Row for Canada

-Rowing Canada Aviron’s High Performance Programs
+RCA High Performance Programs

-Senior athletes are those at the highest level with the ultimate goal of making the Canadian Olympic Team.
-The top senior athletes compete annually at the FISA World Rowing Championships, the Pan Am Games held every four years.
+Senior: Senior athletes are those at the highest level with the ultimate goal of making the Canadian Olympic team.
+The top senior athletes compete annually at the FISA World Rowing Championships and the Olympic Games, held every four years.
 Canada’s senior athletes train at one of our two NTCs – the men in Victoria, BC and the women and lightweight-class rowers in London, ON.

-Under 23 rowers need to be proficient in all boat classes – sculling and sweep – as these are critical components of succession to the senior program.
+Under-23 rowers need to be proficient in all boat classes – sculling and sweep – as these are critical components of succession to the Senior program.

 Junior: This program is for rowers who are 18 years old or younger for the entire year they are competing.
 RCA sends a team annually to the FISA Junior World Rowing Championships selected from the top Junior rowers in the country.
 Junior rowers have opportunities to race in all boats classes, both sweep and sculling, from singles to eights.